HoGentTIN/infra-labs/assignment/1-cicd.md

 ## Reflection

-This lab assignment was much less complex than a real-life build pipeline would be, but you were able to see how Jenkins kan be used to build, test *and* deploy an application automatically.
+This lab assignment was much less complex than a real-life build pipeline, but you were able to see how Jenkins can be used to automatically build, test *and* deploy an application.

 What would change in a real-life case: